A Right Way, a Wrong Way and Your Way

 Experts call the support of ideas that only reinforce our thinking, motivated reasoning.

 At some online shopping sites, you begin adding items to your cart immediately.
 Perhaps the only reason for logging in is to check order status or history.
-You can this at ClinicalPosters but the site really comes to life when login — backwards.
+You can do this at ClinicalPosters but the site really comes to life when login—backwards.
+The account login page allows you to select a medical specialty if not previously defined.

 That’s right, from your second shopping session forward, login first, then shop.
 (If you have never added a password, register first.)
-Though you are still free to shop the other way around, this method automatically filters articles and products related to interests established during your first purchase, while providing discounts.
-Even though you can do it your way, try it in reverse for a more exhilarating and economical experience.
+Though you are still free to shop the other way around, this method automatically filters articles and products related to interests established during your first purchase.
+Even though you can do it your way, try it in reverse for a more exhilarating and economical anatomical experience.